About Eagle & hidden springs, Idaho Realtor® Kate Nelson

-Besides knowing how your agent operates, Kate thinks it’s a good idea to have a general idea of who your REALTOR® is.
-Should you be interested in Kate’s path to real estate, below is a first-person account of her background:
+Besides knowing how your agent operates, Kate thinks it’s worthwhile to have a general idea of who your REALTOR® is.
+Should you be interested in Kate’s path to real estate, call or text (208) 488-8150 with any questions or read below for a first-person account of her background:

 So I did what a lot of unguided youngsters do: try to find themselves at a liberal studies university.
 I was a very efficient college student, graduating early and teaching middle school by the time I was (gulp) 21!
 Two years later I was burned out and disillusioned with the public education system.
 I retreated to Yosemite National Park for a few months, met some people who gave me wanderlust, and seized an opportunity to backpack through Europe.
 I wasn’t ready to give up the romance of the road when the money ran out, and decided to give teaching one more try in South Korea.
 Not only did I enjoy it this time around, but with my work week being under 30 hours, I had plenty of down time to discover new hobbies.
 I found myself, a bit obsessively, looking online at one house after another; determining what tools I’d need to fix it up, assessing if it was a job I could do myself, researching best building practices… all this based on the pictures!
 Rehab-fantasizing became a very satisfying pastime, which speaks volumes as this was also the time I met my future husband.

-Having a working knowledge of how homes are built has not necessarily made me a better salesperson, but it allows me to direct my buyers toward the best home inspectors and help sellers make simple repairs to their homes to make them more marketable.
+Life took over.
+I had a couple babies and left rehabbing behind (for now), but I think having a behind-the-walls knowledge of houses has helped me be a better real estate agent.
+Having a working knowledge of how homes age has not necessarily made me a better salesperson, but it allows me to direct my buyers toward the right house and the best home inspectors, and I’m able to help sellers make simple repairs to make their home more marketable.
 When I hear clients say that I “know houses” or “walk the talk,” it validates the sore muscles, ruined clothes, and all the frustration at doing something three times over to get it right.
-Turns out I have the heart of an engineer after all, but I certainly didn’t miss my calling in becoming a real estate agent.
+Turns out I might have the mind of an engineer after all, but I certainly didn’t miss my calling in becoming a real estate agent.